The Rallye Aïcha des Gazelles du Maroc is a sporting event that receives widespread media coverage (television, written press, radio, Internet).

-Close to 100 journalists attend the Rallye.
-A number of resources are provided at the Rallye to enable them to relay the event: media vehicles, media room, video editing studio, media information centre, daily image bank (video and photo).
+Some 100 journalists attend the event each year.
+Resources are put in place at the Rallye to enable them to relay the event: media vehicles, media room, video editing studio, media information centre, daily image bank (video and photo).

-The organisation provides daily press releases, photos and video footage, interviews live from the bivouac, and live tracking of teams on the Rallye’s website.
+The organization provides daily press releases, video and photo footage, interviews live from the bivouac, live team tracking on the Rallye website.
 In the interest of quality, performance and service, all image production for the Rallye is managed by Maïenga, whose role is therefore that of producer as well as event organiser.

 If you are a journalist and you would like to contact one of our press attachés or attend the event, click here.

 For journalists who are unable to attend the event, we can provide royalty-free high-resolution digital photos and DVCAM video footage (conditions apply).

 For journalists who are unable to attend the event in person, we can provide royalty-free high-resolution digital photos and video images (DVCAM rushes) (conditions apply).

 A production manager, editor-in-chief, head operators and film editors ensure the production of daily footage that is sent via satellite to media around the world (USA, Canada, Europe, Morocco…), working in close collaboration with television broadcasters present on location to develop a pool of open-access images.